New Albany, Indiana

-New Albany /ˈɑːlbəni/ is a city in Floyd County, Indiana, United States, situated along the Ohio River, opposite Louisville, Kentucky.
+New Albany /ˈɑːlbəni/ is a city in New Albany Township, Floyd County, Indiana, United States, situated along the Ohio River, opposite Louisville, Kentucky.
 The population was 37,841 as of the 2020 census.
 The city is the county seat of Floyd County.
-It is bounded by I-265 to the north and the Ohio River to the south, and is considered part of the Louisville, Kentucky Metropolitan Statistical Area.
-The mayor of New Albany is Jeff Gahan, a Democrat; he was re-elected in 2019.
+It is bounded by I-265 to the north and the Ohio River to the south, and is considered part of the Louisville metropolitan area.
+The mayor of New Albany is Jeff Gahan, a Democrat; he was re-elected in 2023.

 History

 Early history

 The land of New Albany was officially granted to the United States after the American Revolutionary War.
 The territory had been captured by George Rogers Clark in 1779.
 For his services Clark was awarded large tracts of land in Southern Indiana including most of Floyd County.
 After the war, Clark sold and distributed some of his land to his fellow soldiers.
 The area of New Albany ended up in the possession of Col. John Paul.

 New Albany was founded in July 1813 when three brothers from New York —Joel, Abner, and Nathaniel Scribner—arrived at the Falls of the Ohio and named the site after the city of Albany, New York.
 They purchased the land from Col. John Paul.
 New Albany was platted by John Graham on land owned by the Scribner brothers.
 In 1814, Joel and Mary Scribner built their home in New Albany; the Scribner House still stands today.

 New Albany was incorporated as a town in 1817 as part of Clark County.
 In 1819, three years after Indiana was admitted as a state, New Albany became the seat of government for newly established Floyd County.
 A courthouse was finally built in 1824.